As a consortium of universities and colleges, AIIS welcomes applications from institutions interested in institutional membership.

 - Faculty and students at AIIS member institutions can also avail themselves of all the services that AIIS provides free of charge.

 There are two classes of membership.

 - Class A members are those institutions that have substantial South Asia programs, where more than one Indian language is taught, and where there is a concentration of faculty and graduate students with research interests in India.
-Each Class A member institution has two trustees on the Board of Trustees and pays $2,500 annual dues.
+Each Class A member institution has two institutional delegates and pays $2,500 annual dues.

 - Class B members are institutions that have smaller South Asia programs.
-Each Class B member institution has one trustee on the Board of Trustees and pays $500 annual dues.
+Each Class B member institution has one institutional delegate and pays $500 annual dues.

 Membership applications are considered at the annual meeting of the Board of Trustees, which takes place in late March.
 To become a member, please send an application consisting of the following: